dojonorth/fun-basics-dojo/README.md

 ## Setup
 Assuming you work within Scala, then you should be able to skip this section, as getting the tests running is just a question of cloning this repo, opening the code in IntelliJ and then using SBT to run the tests.

+**WARNING DO THIS:*
+> Assuming you open the project in IntelliJ, then make sure that you tell it to ignore the Solution folder otherwise you'll see some weird behaviour.
+Right-click on the Solution folder in the project window then  'Mark Directory as' -> 'Excluded'

 If you're not familiar with Scala, then the following guide should get you up and running:

 * Ensure SBT is installed.
 If not, install it via: